pro100andrey/pico_meteo/README.md

-# pico_temperature
+# pico-meteo

 ## Description

-This is http server for temperature sensor.
+This is a project to create a weather station using a Raspberry Pi Pico.

+## Modules

+- ssd1306: OLED display
+- bme280: Temperature, humidity and pressure sensor

 ## Submodules
 ```bash